joernio/joern/docs/content/querying/_index.md

 ```

 This query returns the number of nodes in the graph, that is, the size
-of the list obtained by evaluating the expression `cpg.all`.
-Since
+of the list obtained containing all of the nodes.
+Since converting to lists
-converting to lists is such a common operation, we have introduced the
+is such a common operation, we have introduced the shorthand `.l` for
-shorthand `.l` for `.toList`.
-The previous query can thus also be
+`.toList`.
+The previous query can thus also be written as:
-written as:

 ```bash
 cpg.all.l.size
 711
 ```

-Each node has a **label** and a unique **id**.
-The label indicates the
+Each node has a **label**.
+The label indicates the type of program
-type of program construct represented by the node.
-To get an overview
+construct represented by the node.
+To get an overview of labels in the
-of labels in the graph, you can issue the following query:
+graph, you can issue the following query:

 ```bash
 cpg.all.label.toSet.toList.sorted